When you purchase through links on our site, we may earn a commission. Here’s how it works.

 Corn is a popular food, particularly in the summertime.
 Corn is also an ingredient in many prepared foods, including dog food.
 But is corn bad for dogs, or is corn okay for dogs?
-If dogs can eat corn, what types are okay, and can dogs digest corn?
+Corn can be safe for dogs, but not every kind, nor should they eat it every day.
+Dogs can eat corn, but what types are okay, and can dogs digest corn?
 Our experts have the answers you need so you can save yourself a trip to the vet.

 First off, is corn okay for dogs?
 Yes.
 Cooked, canned, and off-cob corn kernels are perfectly fine and healthy for dogs.
 Humans commonly eat corn with salt, pepper, and butter, so make sure the corn is washed and free from those things before sharing it with your dog.